TEALSK12/introduction-to-computer-science/lesson_11.md

 Individually or in pairs, have students continue working through the [Welcome to Snap!](lab_11.md) lab activity.

 * Students should answer all questions and complete all activities and turn them in using your chosen turn-in procedure.
-* For scripts, including the kaleidoscope script, students should save the script to the cloud and share a link with you.
+* For programs, including the kaleidoscope program, students should save the project to the cloud and share a link with you.

 #### Turn-in procedures